mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 In Turing machines, the standard convention is that the head reads the current symbol, then writes a new symbol, and finally moves.
 This is known as the "read-write-move" sequence for each step of the computation.

-Now we will define a function for running steps(iterations) that follows "read-write-move" algoritm, to be able to understand arguments and return parameters.
-I will explain the logic flow.
+Now we will define a function for running steps(iterations) that follows "read-write-move" algorithm.
+To help you understand the arguments and return parameters, I'll explain the logic flow.

 - Take current state, accept state and reject state
 - If current state is accept state or reject state, we return current state and halt
-- Take the tape(it is long text), take the position of the tape
+- Take the tape (it is long text), take the position of the tape
 - We use pos to determine if we are inside of the tape, we take read the symbol from the tape.
 If outside of tape, we read the symbol as blank so we need to know what blank symbol is.
 Remember string indices start from 1 in SQL
 - Query existing transition rule that matches our current state and read symbol from tape
 - If transition rule is not found, return halted as true